thisago/seamlesserver/readme.md

 ### Insanely fast

-After first load, the pages loads instantly with Karax
+After first load, the pages changes instantly with Karax

 ### Just one HTML model, for frontend and backend